Tarmean/tarmean.github.io/branch_and_bound.md

 ## Introduction

 [Wordle](https://www.powerlanguage.co.uk/wordle/) is a Mastermind-like browser game where you guess five-letter words.
 The game answers which letters are correct, in the wrong position, or flat out wrong.
 You have 6 guesses to win.
 This is a great balance because most people win most of the time, but I still feel like an absolute genius whenever I do.
 Here is an interesting meta-puzzle: What is the optimal Wordle strategy?
 We can figure this out with Branch and Bound (BnB).
 BnB describes a class of algorithms I hadn't heard of for the longest time, probably because the literature tends to be *really* vague.
-Lets try to find the essence of BnB by abstracting over it, in Haskell.

 Maybe I should mention my final solution ended up being in Rust because it turned out immensely easier to write memory-efficient code there.
 The first Haskell version took 20GB+ of memory, Rust using bitsets used 50MB.
-So in my defense, any code-crimes perpetrated here are mostly theoretic.
+But while reimplementing the code I really wanted to abstract over the pruning search.
+And I came up with a hacky approach - but it only works in Haskell.
+This post is a brief sketch of this approach.

 All descriptions of BnB I could find concur on the following steps: